Phil Austin

 Philip Baine Austin (April 6, 1941 – June 18, 2015) was an American comedian and writer, best known as a member of the Firesign Theatre.

 Early life and education

-Austin was born in Denver, Colorado and later grew up in Fresno, California, attending Fresno High School.
+Austin was born in Denver, Colorado, and later grew up in Fresno, California, attending Fresno High School.
 His mother was a drama teacher which influenced his upbringing as an actor.
-He attended Bowdoin College in Brunswick, Maine because it was the most distant point in the continental United States from Fresno.
+He attended Bowdoin College in Brunswick, Maine, because it was nearly the most distant point in the continental United States from Fresno.
 He also attended Fresno State College and UCLA, but did not graduate from any of them.
 He was in the UCLA Drama Department at the same time as another dropout, Ray Manzarek of The Doors.

 Career

 Radio

 In Los Angeles in the late 1960s, he was one of the first apprentices for the Center Theatre Group and worked on the staff of KPFK radio in Los Angeles.
 At KPFK he worked with other staffers David Ossman and Peter Bergman who hosted Radio Free Oz on that station.
 Along with Bergman's friend Phil Proctor, they formed The Firesign Theatre.

 Starting as live radio actors, the group would go on to record a series of surrealistic comedy albums that were a hit amongst an underground audience.
 Austin played the group's best-known creation, private investigator Nick Danger.
 Other prominent roles were as (Happy) Harry Cox, the narrator of Everything You Know Is Wrong and Bebop Loco/Lobo on Give Me Immortality or Give Me Death.
 He had also served as the troupe's musician and record producer.